 Flights are available from major North American, British , European & Indian cities on Emirates Airlines and other top carriers.
 T&T nationals have the option of boarding via London’s Gatwick and Heathrow Airports as well as New York’s John F. Kennedy International Airport.

 Plan Where you Want to Stay

 Dubai, as I mentioned earlier, has emerged as a top tourist destination in recent years.
 Hotel prices are therefore competitive with a plethora of accommodation options from which to choose, depending on the district and type of hotel you’re after.
+Choose from ultra-luxe accommodation, desert resorts, business hotels offering affordable luxury and hip youth hotels.
 Air BnB has become a popular way to save on hotel costs in Dubai !
 A luxurious and well-appointed apartment, suite or bungalow can be yours for well under USD $100 per day, minutes away from all the action !